SethGibson/ofxRSSDK/README.md

+__Update 2: [A new version of ofxRSSDK is live](http://github.com/SethGibson/ofxRSSDKv2).
+I'm going to leave this one up for folks who might have stuff in flight, but you should definitely follow ofxRSSDKv2, which is where further development is going to take place.
+Apologies for the convoluted-ness__

 _This Project IS NOT DEAD!
 I Apologize for the lack of updates, work's been a bear lately and sadly I don't get as much time to devote to community projects as I'd like.
 Change Is Coming! ...and to that I should add they'll probably be BREAKING changes, since I want to bring the interfaces for both the ofx addon and the Cinderblock into some sort of line._

 ofxRSSDK